Omar Torrijos: Career

 Omar Torrijos (right) with farmers in the Panamanian countryside.
 The Torrijos government was well known for its policies of land redistribution.

 President Carter shakes hands with General Torrijos of Panama after signing the Panama Canal Treaty.

 He had reached the rank of lieutenant colonel by 1966.
 Due to accusations of his involvement in election frauds, Torrijos was ordered to El Salvador in 1968 as a military attaché.
 It was during this year that his close friend in the Guardia, Major Boris Martínez and Colonel Jose Humberto Ramos (godfather of his son Omar) initiated a meditated and successful coup d'état against the recently elected president of Panama, Arnulfo Arias, after almost eleven days in office.

 Having received news of the coup while in the Canal Zone, Torrijos and a few officers including Demetrio Lakas sought to re-establish some form of civilian rule, including an attempt to install Arnulfo's vice-president, Raúl Arango, as the new president, much to Martínez's dismay.
 Although a two-man junta was appointed, Martinez and Torrijos were the true leaders from the beginning.
 Torrijos was promoted to full colonel and named commandant of the National Guard.
 They barred all political activity and shut down the legislature.
-They also seized control of three newspapers owned by Arias' brother, Harmodio and blackmailed the owners of the country's oldest newspaper, La Estrella de Panamá, into becoming a government mouthpiece.
+They also seized control of three newspapers owned by Arias's brother, Harmodio and blackmailed the owners of the country's oldest newspaper, La Estrella de Panamá, into becoming a government mouthpiece.
 With enough opposition against Martinez including from the United States, Torrijos ousted and exiled Martinez and Ramos to Miami on February 23, 1969, nearly four months after the initial coup.
 He then promoted himself to brigadier general.

-For him, the overthrown government "was a marriage between the armed forces, the oligarchy and the bad priests; the soldier carried his rifle to silence the people and forbid "the scoundrel" to disrespect the ruling class.
-"Explaining that his revolution acts "for the poor, not for the owners", he had a new Constitution, an agrarian reform, and a Labour Code adopted and recognized the workers' and peasants' unions.
+For him, the overthrown government "was a marriage between the armed forces, the oligarchy and the bad priests;” the soldier carried his rifle to silence the people and forbid "the scoundrel" to disrespect the ruling class.
+Explaining that his revolution acts "for the poor, not for the owners", he had a new Constitution, an agrarian reform, and a Labour Code adopted and recognized the workers' and peasants' unions.